 The subject of Mathematics has many faces: it can be challenging, beautiful, powerful, fascinating, and even mysterious to some people.
 But, above all, it is useful.
 Mathematics is a central science, and it interacts with many other disciplines - wherever problems need to be solved, Mathematics has a role to play.
 As a Mathematics student you'll study a range of concepts and theories, as well as analytical, computational and modelling tools that you can apply to areas as diverse as the biological sciences, information and physical sciences, economics, engineering and finance.
-Mathematics is available in the BSc and the BAdvSci(Hons).

-If you study Mathematics as a BSc major you can choose to keep it general, or follow one of two Mathematics pathways in order to focus your studies further:
+If you study Mathematics as a BSc major, you can choose to keep it general or follow one of two Mathematics pathways in order to focus your studies further:

-- Applied Mathematics: The study of mathematical methods that can be used to understand problems in a wide range of sciences, engineering, finance, and other industries. - Pure Mathematics: The study of abstract concepts, and the development of analytical, logical and creative thinking, and problemsolving skills.
+- Applied Mathematics: The study of mathematical methods that can be used to understand problems in a wide range of sciences, engineering, finance, and other industries - Pure Mathematics: The study of abstract concepts, and the development of analytical, logical, creative thinking, and problem-solving skills

-As part of your BSc major you'll complete the Mathematics capstone course where you'll work with other students to explore the role of mathematicians in society and culture.
+As part of your BSc major you can do the Mathematics capstone course where you'll work with other students to explore the role of mathematicians in society and culture.
 Your project will give you the chance to develop your skills in communication, critical thinking, teaching and creative problem solving.

-Complementary BSc majors include Computer Science, Data Science, Geophysics, Physics and Statistics.
+Complementary BSc majors include Computer Science, Data Science, Environmental Physics, Physics and Statistics.